Billie Zangewa: Career

-Materials
+Materials used

 Billie Zangewa works primarily with raw silk offcuts in intricate hand-stitched collages, creating figurative compositions that explore her intersectional identity in the contemporary context and challenge the historical stereotyping, objectification and exploitation of the black female body.
 Working in a flat, colourful style, she depicts narratives concerned with experience: both personal and universal.
 These narratives do not make grand gestures or even overt political statements, but rather focus on mundane domestic preoccupations; universal themes connecting us to each other.
 Almost always the protagonist in her works, Zangewa becomes a heroine whose daily life is revealed through the scenes she illustrates.
+Her son, Mika, also features in a work entitled Temporary Reprieve.

-While Zangewa initially turned to textile arts out of the affordability of the medium, the fabric she uses soon became integral to her art.
+While Zangewa initially turned to textile arts out of the affordability and easy transportability of the medium, the fabric she uses soon became integral to her art.
 Zangewa finds importance in the everyday practicality of fabric that brings something familiar into her work and parallels the focus on appreciating domesticity.
 The process of refining silk especially resonates with the artist for its associations with metamorphosis.

 Zangewa's finished tapestries celebrate imperfection with their raw, irregular edges and often large pieces seemingly cut out of the tapestry that seem to impede on the scene.
 This tactic also works to break any illusions of the work being painted on canvas.

-Biography and career

-She was born in 1973 in Blantyre, Malawi, and graduated in Fine Arts from Rhodes University, South Africa after studying printmaking.
-Her mother worked in the textiles industry on sewing and embroidery.
-As a child she witnessed the bond between her mother and other women as they sewed along with other domestic tasks together, which would influence the themes of motherhood in her work.
-In her artistic training, she tested several modes of expression, but finally became passionate about the work of silk, both because of her interest in the fabrics, its luminosity and reflective qualities.
-She indicated that: "Silk has a fabulous quality of reflection but at the same time, I think it is very modern and at the forefront of fashion".